Q42/CT-3000/README.md

 # CT-3000
 Tool for Computational Thinking classes for children age 8 to 12.
-See it working at [www.ct3000.nl](http://www.ct3000.nl/#/tool).
 Built by [Q42](https://www.q42.com) together with [Blink](https://www.blink.nl/educatie) and [CodeUur](http://www.codeuur.nl).

-Accompanying classroom material is available for free at https://wereld.blink.nl/7-8/smart-life.
+At the moment it's built as a tool to accompany classroom material that explains the working in handouts and on the smartboard.
+That material is also available for free, at https://wereld.blink.nl/7-8/smart-life.
 It contains preparation material, handouts and digibord presentations to fill five hours of class.
 Be aware it's all in Dutch!

 Interested in this project?
 Mail  [lukas@q42.nl](mailto:lukas@q42.nl).